jdbirla/JD_DSA_Master/JD_DSA_Problems_Sol.md

 - Java2Blog
     - https://java2blog.com/java-coding-interview-questions/

-write a stream to find common values in two different Arrays values. write a program to implement queue like stack. write a program to find sum of two pairs equals to given number in given arrays values.
+write a program to find sum of two pairs equals to given number in given arrays values.

 Write a program to find Second largest number in an array